react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 const isDrawerOpen = getDrawerStatusFromState(navigation.getState()) === 'open';
 ```

-For class components, you can listen tp the `state` event to check if drawer was opened or closed:
+For class components, you can listen to the `state` event to check if drawer was opened or closed:

 ```js
 class Profile extends React.Component {